-This rulemaking proposes to:
+This rulemaking:

-- Increase permit fees for Fiscal Years 2020 and 2021 to collect the revenue needed to recover the costs of administering the wastewater and stormwater programs for the 2021-23 Biennium and move closer to payment equity across fee categories. - Add incentives for permittees that pursue market research and development that reduce environmental impacts.
+- Increases permit fees for Fiscal Years 2020 and 2021 to collect the revenue needed to recover the costs of administering the wastewater and stormwater programs for the 2021-23 Biennium and move closer to payment equity across fee categories. - Adds incentives for permitted research facilities that pursue market research and developments that reduce environmental impacts.

-- Updating permit fees: Increasing permit fees to recover program costs and to improve equity across fee categories, including adding fees for the Winery General Permit. - Market research and development: Adding an up to three-year, 75-percent discount for fees for facilities involved in market research for products or processes that reduce or eliminate pollutants or pollutant-generating activity. - Annual production certification: Requiring winery permit holders to submit information certifying annual production or unit processes.
+• Updating permit fees: Increasing permit fees to recover program costs and to improve equity across fee categories, including adding fees for the Winery General Permit.

+- Market research and development: Adding an up to three-year, 75-percent fee discount for permitted research facilities involved in market research for products or processes that reduce or eliminate pollutants or pollutant-generating activity. - Annual production certification: Requiring winery permit holders to submit information certifying annual production or unit processes.